spences10/scottspence.com/posts/2022/10/30/data-loading-in-sveltekit/index.md

 Ok, so that data defined locally now I'll take a look at getting some external data.

-In the follwing example I'm using the [CoinLore API] to get the top 100 cryptocurrencies (which is the default request).
+In the following example I'm using the [CoinLore API] to get the top 100 cryptocurrencies (which is the default request).
 It's a fun API to play around with but for this example all I really need is some data from an external source.